CHRIS COLASUONNO, LCSW-R, MBA, CASAC

 What Problems Does Using Marijuana Cause?

-Brain Health: Marijuana can cause permanent IQ loss of as much as 8 points when people start using it at a young age.
-These IQ points do not come back, even after quitting marijuana.
+Brain Health – Marijuana can cause permanent IQ loss of as much as eight points when people start using it at a young age.
+These IQ points never come back—even after quitting marijuana.

-Mental Health: Studies link marijuana use to depression, anxiety, suicide planning, and psychotic episodes.
-It is not known, however, if marijuana use is the cause of these conditions.
+Mental Health – Studies link marijuana use to anxiety, depression, suicide planning, and psychotic episodes.
+However, it is not known if marijuana use is the cause of these conditions.

-Athletic Performance: Research shows that marijuana affects timing, movement, and coordination, which can harm athletic performance.
+Athletic Performance – Research shows that marijuana affects timing, coordination, and movement, which can hinder athletic performance.

-Driving: People who drive under the influence of marijuana can experience dangerous effects: slower reactions, lane weaving, decreased coordination, and difficulty reacting to signals and sounds on the road.
+Driving – People who drive under the influence of marijuana can experience dangerous effects such as lane weaving, slower reactions, decreased coordination, and difficulty reacting to sounds and signals on the road.

-Baby’s Health and Development: Marijuana use during pregnancy may cause fetal growth restriction, premature birth, stillbirth, and problems with brain development, resulting in hyperactivity and poor cognitive function.
-Tetrahydrocannabinol (THC) and other chemicals from marijuana can also be passed from a mother to her baby through breast milk, further impacting a child’s healthy development.
+Baby’s Health and Development – Marijuana use during pregnancy may cause premature birth, fetal growth restriction, stillbirth, and problems with brain development, resulting in hyperactivity and poor cognitive function.
+Tetrahydrocannabinol (THC) and other chemicals from marijuana can also be passed from a mother to her baby through breast milk, further impacting the child’s healthy development.

-Daily Life: Using marijuana can affect performance and how well people do in life.
-Research shows that people who use marijuana are more likely to have relationship problems, worse educational outcomes, lower career achievement, and reduced life satisfaction.
+Daily Life – Using marijuana can affect your daily performance.
+Research shows that people who use marijuana are more likely to have worse educational outcomes, relationship problems, lower career achievement, and reduced life satisfaction.

-Symptoms of Marijuana Use and Withdrawal: When cannabis develops into a problem, this is known as a marijuana use disorder, which takes the form of addiction.
-Often when a person uses, they abuse more and more of the drug to get high.
-In the beginning, it might have been one joint; now, it’s smoking every hour.
-This is a partial list of symptoms of use and withdrawal.
+Symptoms of Marijuana Use & Withdrawal – Marijuana use disorder is the name given when marijuana develops into a problem.
+Often, when a person uses, they abuse more and more of the drug to get high.
+Initially, it might have been one joint a day, but now it might be smoking every hour.
+This is a partial list of symptoms of use and withdrawal:

 • Irritability